Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   Settings for connecting with T.W.

-### Custom Leash Colour
+  <h3>Custom Leash Colour</h3>
   Enable for custom color

-### Disconnect From TWNet
+  <h3>Disconnect From TWNet</h3>
   Should not need to be used.
 Disconnects you from TW

-### Reconnect to TWNet
+  <h3>Reconnect to TWNet</h3>
   Should not need to be used.
 TW will auto reconnect unless disconnected using "Disconnect From TWNet".

-### Leash Colour
+  <h3>Leash Colour</h3>
   Menu for changing your leash colour.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#leash-colour-1)

 </details>